Euphemia: Miracle during the Council of Chalcedon

+According to the Synaxarion of Constantinople, a collection of hagiographies, during the 5th century Chalcedonian schism both the Chalcedonian Christian ("Orthodox") and non-Chalcedonian Christian ("Monophysite") parties wrote a confession of their faith and placed them on the breast of Saint Euphemia within her tomb.
+After three days the tomb was opened and the scroll with the Chalcedonian confession was seen in the right hand of St Euphemia while the scroll of the non-Chalcedonians lay at her feet.

+The non-Chalcedonian Oriental Orthodox contest the veracity of the account as a post-hoc legend, as the Synaxarion of Constantinople was not published until the 11th-century.
+The account claims that a certain "tome of the monophysites" was found at her feet; however, no such tome has existed, neither Monophysite nor Miaphysite, and Pope Dioscorus I of Alexandria had not written any tomes of such nature.
+No letter, acts of a council, apologetic, or other works of any kind reference such a miracle either after Chalcedon, including a letter to Leo of Rome by the council in which it mentions Euphemia (as Chalcedon is her city) without any miracle.

 Veneration

 The primary feast day of Saint Euphemia, celebrated by both Eastern and Western Christians is 16 September in commemoration of her martyrdom.
 In the Coptic Orthodox Church, her feast day is on Abib 17, corresponding to July 11 in the Gregorian calendar.
 Additionally, Eastern Orthodox Christians commemorate her alleged miracle at the Council of Chalcedon on July 11.

 St. Euphemia is a highly venerated saint across all Christian traditions, celebrated for her unwavering faith in the face of persecution, which ultimately led to her martyrdom.
 In the Eastern Orthodox communion, her miracle is also celebrated according to that 11th century account.
 Churches in her honor have been erected in many places, such as the Church of Holy Martyr Euphemia in Istanbul, Turkey.